jamie-lord/Lord.technology/_posts/2025-04-04-what-is-cloudflare-developer-platform.md

 ## Summary

-The Cloudflare Developer Platform provides a modern approach to building applications that eliminates many traditional infrastructure concerns.
-It allows developers to create globally distributed applications without the complexity typically associated with worldwide deployments.

-Whether you're building a personal project or an enterprise application, the platform offers tools that simplify development while providing performance and reliability benefits of Cloudflare's global network.
+The Cloudflare Developer Platform lets developers build globally distributed applications without the complexity that usually accompanies worldwide deployments.
+Whether you're building a personal project or something larger, the platform's tools sit on top of the same global network that handles a meaningful share of internet traffic.